 Boyz n the Hood (1991)

-John Singleton's portrayal of social problems in inner-city Los Angeles takes the form of a tale of three friends growing up together 'in the 'hood.'
-Half-brothers Doughboy and Ricky Baker are foils for each other's personality, presenting very different approaches to the tough lives they face.
-Ricky is the 'All-American' athlete, looking to win a football scholarship to USC and seeks salvation through sports, while 'Dough' succumbs to the violence, alcohol, and crime surrounding him in his environment, but maintains a strong sense of pride and code of honor.
-Between these two is their friend Tre, who is lucky to have a father, 'Furious' Styles, to teach him to have the strength of character to do what is right and to always take responsibility for his actions.
+Writer and Director John Singleton's portrayal of social problems in inner-city Los Angeles, California takes the form of a tale of three friends growing up together in the "hood".
+Half-brothers Doughboy (Ice Cube) and Ricky Baker (Morris Chestnut) are foils for each other's personality, presenting very different approaches to the tough lives they face.
+Ricky is the "All-American" athlete, looking to win a football scholarship to USC and seeks salvation through sports, while Doughboy succumbs to the violence, alcohol, and crime surrounding him in his environment, but maintains a strong sense of pride and code of honor.
+Between these two is their friend Tre Styles (Cuba Gooding, Jr.), who is lucky to have a father, Furious Styles (Laurence Fishburne), to teach him to have the strength of character to do what is right and to always take responsibility for his actions.

-At the age of 10, Tre Styles moves to the inner city to live with his dad, Furious.
+At the age of ten, Tre Styles moves to the inner city to live with his dad, Furious Styles (Laurence Fishburne).
 The elder Styles is determined to raise his son with self-respect and self-worth, not an easy task in a neighborhood where crime and drugs are rampant.
-By the age of 17, Tre is a level headed young man who has stayed out of trouble, unlike his friend Doughboy who has been in and out of jail several times.
+By the age of seventeen, Tre (Cuba Gooding, Jr.) is a level-headed young man who has stayed out of trouble, unlike his friend Doughboy (Ice Cube), who has been in and out of jail several times.
 His brother hopes a football scholarship will be his way out.
-Tre works hard to be true to his father and to his friends but violence, which can change your life in an instant, is something they all have to deal with.
+Tre works hard to be true to his father and to his friends, but violence, which can change your life in an instant, is something they all have to deal with.

-In South Central Los Angeles, the boy Tre Styles lives with his divorced mother Reva Styles.
-When Tre is suspended for three days at school, Reva decides to send him to live in Crenshaw with his father, the businessman Furious Styles, "to become a man".
+In South Central Los Angeles, California, Tre Styles lives with his divorced mother Reva Styles (Angela Bassett).
+When Tre is suspended for three days at school, Reva decides to send him to live in Crenshaw with his father, the businessman Furious Styles (Laurence Fishburne), "to become a man".
 Tre befriends his neighbors, the half-brothers Doughboy and Ricky Baker, and soon they become best friends.
-Seven years later, Tre is an educated teenager preparing to join the university; Ricky is an athlete, expecting to join the university with scholarship since he is a great football player; and Doughboy is a small time criminal that has been arrested several times.
+Seven years later, Tre (Cuba Gooding, Jr.) is an educated teenager preparing to join the university; Ricky (Morris Chestnut) is an athlete, expecting to join the university with a scholarship, since he is a great football player; and Doughboy (Ice Cube) is a small time criminal that has been arrested several times.
 But they live in a dangerous neighborhood where dreams are shattered by bullets.

 - The story opens in 1984, focusing on three young black male youths, Tre, Doughboy, and Ricky, as they grow up in South Central, Los Angeles.
 Tre Styles is an intelligent young student of about age 10, but encounters disciplinary problems at his young age -- he mouths off to his teacher, who gives him the opportunity to lecture on a topic of his choosing.
 One of his fellow students antagonizes him and he fights with the boy, earning an ejection for the day.
 His mother Reva Devereaux (Angela Bassett), decides it would be best for her son if Tre were to live with his father, Furious Styles (Laurence Fishburne).
 Furious is a no-nonsense disciplinarian who teaches his son how to be a man.
 Tre begins his new life in South Central L.A. and reunites with old friends Doughboy, Ricky, and Little Chris though shortly after being reunited, Doughboy and Chris are arrested for shoplifting from a local convenience store.